Combinatorial formulas for some generalized Ekeland-Hofer-Zehnder capacities of convex polytopes: Abstract

 \section{Abstract}

 { Motivated by Pazit Haim-Kislev's combinatorial formula for the Ekeland-Hofer-Zehnder capacities of convex polytopes, we give corresponding formulas for $\Psi$-Ekeland-Hofer-Zehnder and coisotropic Ekeland-Hofer-Zehnder capacities of convex polytopes introduced by the second named author and others recently.
-Contrary to Pazit Haim-Kislev's subadditivity result for the Ekeland-Hofer-Zehnder capacities of convex domains, we show that the coisotropic Hofer-Zehnder capacities satisfy the subadditivity for suitable hyperplane cuts of two-dimensional convex domains in the reverse direction. }
+Contrary to Pazit Haim-Kislev's subadditivity result for the Ekeland-Hofer-Zehnder capacities of convex domains, we show that the coisotropic Hofer-Zehnder capacities satisfy the superadditivity for suitable hyperplane cuts of two-dimensional convex domains. }